Uwanziza/APIshop24/README.md

 # APIFORSHOP24
-f APIs that hotels will use to manage their requests of buying from Shop24 and transport to their clients.
+ APIs that hotels will use to manage their requests of buying from Shop24 and transport to their clients.